 Migrating to @statsig/react-bindings

-- Our initialization pattern has changed, along with waitForInitialization and initializeComponent
+- The initialization pattern has changed, along with waitForInitialization and initializeComponent.

 Initialize

-The new approach is to run everything through the Statsig client instance, and just pass that to the StatsigProvider.
+The new approach runs everything through the Statsig client instance and passes it to the StatsigProvider.

 import { StatsigProvider } from "statsig-react";